oobabooga/text-generation-webui/README.md

 ## Acknowledgment & support

-In August 2023, [Andreessen Horowitz](https://a16z.com/) (a16z) provided a generous grant to encourage and support my independent work on this project.
+In August 2023, [Andreessen Horowitz](https://a16z.com/) (a16z) provided a generous grant to encourage and support my independent work on this project ([link](https://a16z.com/supporting-the-open-source-ai-community/)).
 I am **extremely** grateful for their trust and recognition.

 If you find this project useful, I have a [Ko-fi page](https://ko-fi.com/oobabooga) where you can make a donation.
 Your support helps me continue maintaining and improving this project.